 - Fistulas.
 As mentioned above, I had multiple surgeries due to fistulas.
 Fistulas were one of the complications I knew about prior to the surgery.
 But since I did not have diseased tissue (at least diagnosed), I “shouldn’t” have had problems.
 But I did.

 - Pouchitis is an inflammation of the pouch.
 Since the small bowel is not made to hold stool, it needs to adapt to its new job.
-For the first year, many people have pouchitis.
+Many people have pouchitis.
 Symptoms include watery output, increased gas, the need to empty the pouch more frequently, abdominal pain, joint pain, cramps, and fever.
 The treatment for pouchitis is antibiotics.

 - Electrolyte imbalances.
 I now have to take potassium, sodium, and magnesium to keep my electrolytes in balance.
 Since the stool from the small bowel is liquidy, people with continent ostomies must drink more fluid to offset the lack of reabsorption of fluids from the large intestine.
 In addition, water helps ease the process of emptying the pouch.
 But too much water can “water down” the electrolytes in your system.